 Be sure to check out many of the great resources on ASPCApro, and stay tuned for more tools and tips in the coming months to help you prepare!
-We’ll continue this series next month with an example of one shelter’s intake numbers and capacity calculations.
+In Part 2, we’ll look at an example of one shelter’s intake numbers and capacity calculations.

 Whether tried-and-true or something new—what is one thing you’ll be doing now to prepare for the upcoming spring and summer months?

 Dr. Stephanie Janeczko is board certified in canine and feline practice through the American Board of Veterinary Practitioners, and currently serves on the boards of the Association of Shelter Veterinarians and the New York State Animal Protection Federation.
 Dr. Janeczko has a particular interest in infectious disease as well as in the welfare of cats.

 Dr. Spain shares 3 questions to ask if you see a new study claiming to find health risks or benefits of neutering in dogs

 Protecting Animals Against Infectious Disease, Plan A (and Plan B!)

 Dr. Stephanie Janeczko shares two strategies to implement simultaneously, along with a list of tools for your toolbox.

 How To Survive Kitten Season This Year, Part 2